 2. Konstanzer Münster (Cathedral)

-The magnificent cathedral of Konstanz was formerly a bishopric church of Konstanz till 1821.
+The magnificent cathedral of Konstanz was formerly a bishopric church of Konstanz till 1821, and is one out of many popular cathedrals in Germany.
 The building adorns Gothic and Romanesque design and continually goes through an upgrade to reflect the present and up-to-date style.
 Its steeple pierces high into the sky, making it visible to the entire city.

 Before you enter the cathedral, pause right there to adore the glass pyramid that shields the Römersiedlung, the remains of Constantia, a Roman fort.
 The city derived its very name from it.
 After you get a glimpse of the creation, you can also take a full tour by paying a nominal fee at the tourist office.